 suppression and transcend systemic injustices.

-To unify Black people and minorities in the Fight against marginalization.
+To unify Black people and minorities in the Fight against marginalization. inequality,

 YAS Lives Matter upholds the following core values:

 - Understand historical reasons and how they affect mindsets

 - Support, teach and empower Black communities to break circles of generational poverty

 - We deal honestly and truthfully with institutions empowered to redress racial injustice.

 - We reach out to communities in inner cities to give them back their dignity and tell them - they are Somebody.